horovod/horovod/docs/benchmarks.rst

    :alt: 512-GPU Benchmark

-The above benchmark was done on 128 servers with 4 Pascal GPUs each connected by RoCE-capable 25 Gbit/s network.
+The above benchmark was done on 128 servers with 4 Pascal GPUs each connected by a RoCE-capable 25 Gbit/s network.
 Horovod achieves 90% scaling efficiency for both Inception V3 and ResNet-101, and 68% scaling efficiency for VGG-16.

 To reproduce the benchmarks:

-1. Install Horovod using the instructions provided on the `Horovod on GPU <gpus.md>`__ page.
+1. Install Horovod using the instructions provided on the `Horovod on GPU <https://github.com/horovod/horovod/blob/master/docs/gpus.rst>`__ page.

 2. Clone `https://github.com/tensorflow/benchmarks <https://github.com/tensorflow/benchmarks>`__